jptweb/IGME-110-Fall-2025/documents/p3-lofi-deliverable.md

 ---

 ## II.
 Assignment Requirements
-- 1. A minimum of **NINE *User Flow Diagrams*** that map out at least 9 distinct "journeys" that your users (the personas you created in deliverable #1) will have while attempting to accomplish their goals on your app.
-Each diagram needs:
+- 1. A minimum of **SEVEN *User Flow Diagrams*** that map out at least 7 distinct "journeys" that your users (the personas you created in deliverable #1) will have while attempting to accomplish their goals on your app.
+You should create flows for each of your three personas:
+      - **Primary user** (3 flows) - your main target audience
+      - **Power user** (2 flows) - someone who uses the app extensively
+      - **Casual user** (2 flows) - someone who uses it occasionally
+    - Each diagram needs:
       - a **title** that explains the user action (ex.
 "Change shock intensity")
       - an **entry point** (ex.
 "App Home Screen")
       - a **series of steps** the user will need to take